 Whether it’s alheira with egg, a board of sausages for an afternoon snack or feijoada, this is definitely one of the dishes to try when you’re in the north of the country.

-We’re not just talking about the best-known ones; the higher we climb, the more wonders we discover.
+We’re not just talking about the best known, the further up you go, the more wonders you discover.
 Don’t miss the chance to try the alheira from Mirandela or the butelo from Bragança.

-If you’ve worked up an appetite but don’t know where to start, here are some suggestions:
+If we’ve whetted your appetite, but you don’t know where to start, here are some suggestions:

 - Tábua Rasa, Rua da Picaria 68, Porto;